-MANAGEMENT DISCUSSION AND ANALYSIS
+MANAGEMENT DISCUSSION AND ANALYSIS:

-Bad Debts in Banks
+Bad Debts in Banks:

-The Government of India has promulgated anordinance which amends section 35A of theBanking Regulation Act 1949 and inserts section 35AA and section 35AB in the BankingRegulation Act.
-The ordinance authorises the "Reserve Bank to issue directions to any banking company or banking companies to initiate insolvency resolutionprocess in respect of a default under the provisions of the Insolvency and Bankruptcy Code(IBC) 2016".
+The Government of India has promulgated an ordinance which amends section 35A of theBanking Regulation Act 1949 and inserts section 35AA and section 35AB in the BankingRegulation Act.
+The ordinance authorises the "Reserve Bank of India to issuedirections to any banking company or banking companies to initiate insolvency resolutionprocess in respect of a default under the provisions of the Insolvency and Bankruptcy Code(IBC) 2016".

 It also empowers RBI to set up sector related oversight panels that will shield bankersfrom later action by probe agencies looking into loan recasts.
-The government had earlierenacted the IBC to consolidate and amend the laws relating to reorganisation andinsolvency resolution of corporate persons partnership firms and individuals in a timebound manner.
-It was aimed at maximising the value of assets to promote entrepreneurshipavailability of credit and balance the interest of all stakeholders.
+The government had earlierenacted the IBC to consolidate and amend the laws relating to reorganization andinsolvency resolution of corporate persons partnership firms and individuals in a timebound manner.
+It was aimed at maximizing the value of assets to promote entrepreneurshipavailability of credit and balance the interest of all stakeholders.